nuuuwan/news_lk3_data/README.md

 The Appeals Court today (Jan.24) delivered an order stating that the notorious underworld figure “Ganemulla Sanjeewa” should not be moved from Weeragula police premises until February 27, where he remains in custody under detention orders.

-This order was delivered after taking into account a writ petition filed by the mother of “Ganemulla Sanjeewa”.
+This order was delivered after taking into account a writ petition filed by the mother of the accused.

 Thereby, further hearing of the petition was fixed for February 27.